328: No Such Thing As A Romantic Lollipop

 And that's obviously why Marco Polo managed to get across there, because before that, it was really difficult to traverse those areas.

-So what's the deal with Marco Polo in that I the last that I'd read or was told about him is that you know he might have been a fraud or that these weren't trustworthy.
+So what's the deal with Marco Polo in that I the last that I'd read or was told about him is that, you know, he might have been a fraud or that these weren't trustworthy.

 But all the places that he described, like we know where Xanadu was, we've found the dragon statues, we found he got the perimeter sizes wrong, but they were not too far wrong.